 But it’s not easy to find a special cutting table for sewing.
 Many people, including me, prefer DIY options in this case.

 DIY sewing table ideas

 In my case, I have supported one side of the table on the KALLAX unit that is attached to the wall using the LINNMON connecting hardware and the other side with 4 legs.
-I have secured the two halves of the table together with a simple plastic tie.
+I secured the two halves of the table together with a simple plastic tie.
 This is strong enough to keep the tables together and the ties are not visible.

 ✅ Related tutorial: IKEA sewing room ideas

-Drop down platform can adjust down to fit a sewing machine.
+Drop down platform can adjust to fit a sewing machine.
 The adjustable desk shelf matches the height of your sewing machine’s base.
 Modern sewing machine tables have this great feature.
 But to my surprise, not many people know about it.

 I love this feature because it’s better if the work surface is even with the bed of the sewing machine.